chenchcgt/leaflet-challenge/README.md

 # leaflet-challenge

-leaflet-challenge
+###This project is intended to portray the locations where earthquake happened in all months and magnitudes.
+###Data is extracted from (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.geojson)

 Due to security reasons, the Config File with the API key is not uploaded in this assignment.
-In order to properly run the application, follow the steps below:
+In order to properly run this application, follow the steps below:

 Make sure to create an Mapbox token (API_KEY) and insert under statis/js/ directory, and add a file called config.js with the API key in it.
 Config File content should have:

-// API key
+ **// API key**
-var API_KEY = "Your code here!"
+  **var API_KEY = "Your code here!"**

+Download the content of this repo and after adding the proper config.js into the directory indicated, make sure to run the http server on your local machine.

+Enjoy the visual!